bbbbbr/SuperJuniorSameDuck/README.md

 And one of very few emulators with (seemingly) all audio registers correctly supported.

-### Detecting MBC by filename extension
+### Detecting MBC by Filename Extension
 The emulator will attempt to identify which MBC (cart memory controller) to use based on the filename extension.
 The MBC type can also be set explicitly using the `--force-mbc` option (overrides file extension).
   - `.md0`: MegaDuck MD 0
     - Games/Programs: Laptop System ROM, Bilder Lexikon, DataBank
-      - These are all laptop programs which require `--megaduck_laptop` to run
+      - These are all laptop programs which require `--duck-laptop` to run
   - `.md1`: MegaDuck MD 1
     - Games: Puppet Knight, Suleiman’s Treasure
   - `.md2`: MegaDuck MD 2